TrivediPriyanka/ML-Project-/README.md

 + **Steps for a machine learning model that can determine if a piece of news was fake or real**
 ### Collect and Pre-process data
 Collect the dataset of news articles that are having field as title, author, text and label.
-Pre-process the data by cleaning the text,removing the stopwords and converting the text into the reduced form by the methond of Stemming.
+Pre-process the data by cleaning the text,removing the stopwords and converting the text into the reduced form by the method of Stemming.